Table of content

 Why should you care?

 TYPO3 gives you full control over your website.
 It is suitable for both small projects and complex, sophisticated platforms.
-If you need a CMS that can grow with your business and meet your specific requirements, TYPO3 is a good choice.
+In this guide, you will learn how to log in, manage pages and add features.

-So, why TYPO3?
+And, why TYPO3?

 Here are the reasons why TYPO3 could be the perfect solution for your website:

-- Flexibility: customize it to your exact needs.
+- Flexibility: Customize it to your exact needs.

 - Security: Keep your website secure with advanced tools.